Nanping

 Nanping is a picturesque old city, located on a hill near the fall of the Jianxi Brook into the Min, and surrounded by high stone walls, which were used to prevent artillery fire.
 They formed a considerable obstacle to anything hostile in past conflicts.
 The city flower is lily.

+There are towering peaks and widespread low mountains in the territory, with river valleys and small basins scattered among them.
+It has the typical characteristics of "eight mountains, one water and one field" in southern China, forming a landform dominated by hills and mountains.

 Administration

 The prefecture-level city of Nanping administers 2 districts, 3 county-level cities and 5 counties.